yoosername/dockui/src/app/loader/README.md

 ## AppLoader

-> An AppLoader Takes an AppDescriptor and attempts to load it asyncronously resolving with the loaded App, or throwing an Error
+> An AppLoader uses Module Loaders to create an App from a source URL, or String descriptor

+### API

+#### load(url)

+Loads descriptor by retriving the descriptor from URL then parsing it

+#### load(descriptor)

+Loads descriptor string using Module loaders to parse each module section

 ## ModuleLoader

-> A ModuleLoader is used by an AppLoader to load specific Module types from its corresponding ModuleDescriptor.
+> A ModuleLoader is used by an AppLoader to load specific Module types from a corresponding Descriptor Module section.

 - There are as many ModuleLoaders as there are Module types.
 - If no Module loader can handle the Module it will simply be disabled

-## API
+### API

-### canLoadModuleDescriptor()
+#### canLoadModuleDescriptor()

 Return true if this descriptor can be parsed by this Loader.